 "Does he go the Woody Hayes route?"

-I, the ghost of Woody, and many fans were hoping he would score and go for the two point conversion that would have made the score 70-39.
-Much to the fans chagrin, Urban showed some mercy against his arch-rival and instead instructed his quarterback Dwayne Haskins to take a knee and run the clock out.
+Me, the ghost of Woody, and every fan were hoping he would score and go for the two point conversion that would have made the score 70-39.
+Much to the fan's chagrin, Urban showed some mercy against his arch-rival and instead instructed his quarterback Dwayne Haskins to take a knee and run the clock out.
 The game ended and he was a perfect 7-0 against Michigan and winning another Big Ten East title.
 Jim Harbaugh runs off the field cursing under his breath that Urban once again got the better of him.
 The fans stormed the field and little did they know it would be his last game at the Shoe.

 After winning the Big Ten Championship, Urban announced that he was retiring after the Rose Bowl.
 The cyst inside his brain was causing too much pain as a result of the stress he endured over the years.
 This past season was one of the worst during his time at Ohio State.
 The suspension for the first three games because of his handling of the Zach Smith domestic abuse allegations and his team playing like shit all season long.
 He once retired from Florida because health related stress, but this time he said it would be for good.

 When Meyer was hired in 2012, Ohio State was in a dark place.
 Jim Tressel had resigned in disgrace and the program had its first losing season since 1988.
 They were hit with sanctions and banned from postseason play.
 Urban took a team that had nothing to play for and went 12-0.
 He turned the Buckeyes into a juggernaut that the Big Ten had never seen before.
 He brought respectability back to the conference that was once seen as inferior.
 He recruited nationally and started to mold his team into the one that won two national championships at Florida.
 Gone was "Tressel Ball" and in its place was an SEC team built for speed and offensive firepower.
 All that fruition came together in 2014 when he won his 3rd national title.